bthate/genocide/docs/admin.rst

 ::

-   triple.cmd	- command
-   triple.ent	- entry
-   triple.fnd	- find
-   triple.hlp	- help
-   triple.irc	- irc
-   triple.mbx	- mail
     triple.req	- request
-   triple.rss	- rich site syndicate
     triple.sui	- suicide
     triple.trt	- torture
-   triple.udp	- UDP to IRC
     triple.wsd	- wisdom

 USAGE
 =====

-GENOCIDE has it's own CLI, you can run it by giving the genocide command on the prompt, it will return with no response:
+| GENOCIDE has it's own CLI, you can run it by giving the genocide command on
+| the prompt, it will return with no response:

 ::

  $ sudo genocide
  $

-you can use genocide <cmd> to run a command directly, use the cmd command to see a list of commands:
+| you can use genocide <cmd> to run a command directly, use the cmd command to see
+| a list of commands:

 ::